Cyrus9721/GlycoNMR/README.md

 ## Datasets:

-A summary of the available datasets.
+Curated datasets, click the link to download.

 ### 1. Collected and simulated carbohydrate datasets: